 spec.
 See PHPSpec Configuration: PSR-4 and PHPSpec Configuration: Spec and Source Location for details.

-How do I generate a PHPSpec test for a class?
+Generating a PHPSpec test for a class

-Step 1: Open the Create New PHP Test dialog by doing any of the following:
+Open the Create New PHP Test dialog by doing any of the following:

-- On the main menu, choose PHP Test | PHPSpec Spec from the pop-up menu..
+On the main menu, choose PHP Test | PHPSpec Spec from the context menu..
 Then, choose

-- In the Project tool window, press Alt+Insert or right-click the PHP class to be tested and choose New | PHP Test | PHPSpec Spec.
+In the Project tool window, press Alt+Insert or right-click the PHP class to be tested and choose New | PHP Test | PHPSpec Spec.

-- In the editor of the PHP class to be tested, position the caret inside the definition of the class.
-Then, choose Go To | Test on the context menu or press Ctrl+Shift+T and select Create New Test from the pop-up menu.
+In the editor of the PHP class to be tested, position the caret inside the definition of the class.
+Then, choose Go To | Test from the context menu or press Ctrl+Shift+T and select Create New Test from the popup menu.
 This way, you can generate a test for a PHP class defined among several classes within a single PHP file.

-The Create New PHP Test dialog opens:
+The Create New PHP Test dialog opens.

-- The test file template, that is, the template based on which PhpStorm will generate the test class.
+The test file template, that is, the template based on which PhpStorm will generate the test class.
 Make sure that PHPSpec is selected in the Test file template list.

-- The fully qualified name of the class to be tested, this name will be used to propose the Test Class Name.
+The fully qualified name of the class to be tested, this name will be used to propose the Test Class Name.
 By default, the Name box displays the name of the class on which the test generation was invoked.
 To use completion, press Ctrl+Space.

-- The name of the test class.
-PhpStorm automatically composes the name from the production class name as follows:
+The name of the test class.
+PhpStorm automatically composes the name from the production class name as <production class>Spec.php.
+The test class name is displayed in the Name field of the Test Class area.

-- The folder for the test class.
-By default, it is the folder where the production class is stored.

-To specify a different folder, click next to the Directory text box and choose the relevant folder.
+To specify a different folder, click next to the Directory field and choose the relevant folder.

-- The production class methods to generate test method stubs for.
+The production class methods to generate test method stubs for.
 In the Generate test methods for area, select the checkboxes next to the required production class methods.
-PhpStorm will automatically compose the test methods' names as
+To include inherited methods from parent classes, select the Show inherited methods checkbox.

 test<production method>.
 You can customize the code templates used for generating test method stubs on the Code tab of the File and Code Templates settings page.